PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 {
 	"BusinessCode": -1,
 	"Message": null,
-	"ValidationErrors": ["'Email' should not be empty.","'Country' should not be empty.","'Contact' should not be empty.","'Phone' should not be empty."], "Data": null,
+	"ValidationErrors": ["'Country' should not be empty.","'Contact' should not be empty.","'Phone' should not be empty."], "Data": null,
 	"PageInfo": null
 }